Scripture Read: Proverbs 3; 4

 Leave a Reply. |

-Jeff Has authored an Advent Devotional (The Advent of Jesus) and a devotional on the book of James (James: Where Faith and Life Meet).
-Both are available on Amazon.
+Jeff Has authored A Lent Devotional (A Spiritual Journey to Lent) an Advent Devotional (The Advent of Jesus) and a devotional on the book of James (James: Where Faith and Life Meet).
+All three are available on Amazon.
 He is married to Carrie and they have four children, Micaiah, Gabe, Simon, and Berea.
 Preview or purchase Jeff's Books

 Archives